Using portraits to represent NPCs

 A little bit of image editing might help

 Usually the images you find on the web need a bit of editing before you can use them as an NPC portrait.
-You’ll be cropping these portraits a lot.
-Because for a good NPC portrait you only need the head and shoulders part of an image.
+You’ll be cropping these portraits a lot, because you only need the head and shoulders part of an image for a good NPC portrait.
 Additionally, you sometimes need to remove unsuitable clothes or backgrounds.

 I love NPC portraits.
 They add a face to the characters and make them much more tangible.
 No more need to explain an NPC’s looks, so you can focus on playing out the dialogues.